 From the #TheMightyMollyTeam -

-Thank you all so much for your generous donations to Molly’s upcoming medical bills.
-We are half way there (remembering $17K+ of above number was used on her first surgery).
+Thank you all so much for your generous donations to Molly’s upcoming bills for surgery, radiation and chemo.
 Won’t you help us spread the word and share this site on your social media?

 Well here we go again.
 Molly has relapsed and the cancer is back.
 We are consulting with local doctors, and her team at Duke, as well as other hospitals with clinical trials.
 Recurrence with Anaplastic Epedymoma is trickier each time around.
 Most likely we will be moving her somewhere.
 She is no longer a dependent and her Ohio insurance is not a problem.
 If we go out of state, its stickier.
 We are working on all that.
 I have been asked to update the GFM and I frankly have no idea what we need.
 We are much happier raising money for other people.
 This sucks.
 We know that most cancer families will face bankruptcy in the course of the patients life.
 I will worry about that later.